Request a Free 5-Minute Phone Appointment

-When a person dies and leaves a will which distributes assets to beneficiaries, it must go through a legal proceeding known as probate.
+When a person dies and leaves a will that distributes assets to beneficiaries, it must go through a legal proceeding known as probate.
 The number of probate cases in the state of Ohio is actually declining, according to the Ohio Supreme Court.
 This decline is probably due to the use of trusts, as well as other probate-avoidance techniques.
 In order to probate a will in the state of Ohio, there must be a designated executor who will legally distribute the estate’s assets and settle the affairs of the deceased.
 There are certain steps in a Centerville, Ohio probate which must be followed, including:

 - The will of the deceased must be located, then filed in Ohio probate court with jurisdiction (depending on where the deceased resided).
 The will could possibly be on file with the probate court or might be filed with other important papers.

 - A death certificate for the deceased must be obtained through filling out specific forms and submitting them to the department of vital statistics.

 - The executor will fill out a Waiver of Notice of Probate form for each heir who can be located, obtaining a signature, then fill out a Notice of Probate form for any heir who cannot be located.

 - Once the will and death certificate are in hand, along with all waivers, Notice of Probate, Certificate of Service forms and proof of service, the executor will take these documents to the probate court where he or she will fill out a Notice of Probate of Will and Certificate of Notice of Probate of Will, pay a filing fee, and set the probate process in motion.

 - In unusual circumstances, the scheduled probate hearing will be attended by the executor.